 An Administrator (or Administratrix) is the person appointed by the court to handle the estate of someone who died without a will, with a will but no nominated executor, or the executor named in the will has died, has been removed from the case or does not desire to serve.
 If there is a will but no available executor, the administrator is called an "administrator with will annexed."
 Dictionary.Law.Com.
 An administrator is a fiduciary.

 By Robert Ray a Texas inheritance attorney.
 The foregoing information is general in nature and does not apply to every fact situation.
-If you are concerned about inheritance laws, inheritance rights, have a family inheritance dispute, a property dispute or want information about contesting a will and need an inheritance lawyer, we can help.
+If you are concerned about inheritance laws, inheritance rights, have a family inheritance dispute, a property dispute or want information about contesting a will or protecting a will from a contest and need an inheritance lawyer, we can help.
 Please click on the "Contact Us" tab above and use the contact form to contact us today.
 We are Texas inheritance lawyers and would love to learn about your case.
 There is no fee for the initial consultation.